MichaelJHoang/CSCI-5611---Project-2/README.md

 ## Implementation features

+**A quick note: Our cloth is based on a mixture of polyester-like and feathersilk-like materials, which results in a cloth that is somewhat airy**

 - Cloth Simulation (50 + 20)
     - The cloth mesh is comprised of an NxM array of vertices connected to form and act as cloth.
 Initially they were all multiple ropes, but were connected horizontally to fulfill cloth simulation standards.
     - The cloth can interact with the ball.
 When the ball partially moves through the cloth, the cloth will fall and rest on the ball.